AvinashReddy-Git/GlassLewisAssignment/GlassLewisUITestware/README.md

 *************************************************************************************************
-The artifact has room for optimisation , but this is the best i can come up with in a short period of 3 days , open for suggestions
+The artifact has room for optimisation , but this is the best i can come up with in a short time frame , open for suggestions

 **************************************************************************************************